yanjustino/td-ledger/README.md

 In this step, the framework aims to facilitate the creation of strategies and plans to address and rectify Technical Debt, promoting the long-term health of the software.
 One of the strategies recommended by [Steve McConnell](https://www.construx.com/uploadedfiles/resources/whitepapers/Managing%20Technical%20Debt.pdf) in his book _Managing Technical Debt_ is:

 > [!note]\
-> Keep the debt list as part of a Scrum product backlog.
-Each debt is treated as a "story," and the estimated effort and schedule to pay each debt are estimated in the same way as other stories are estimated in Scrum.
+> **Maintain the debt list as part of a Scrum product backlog**.
+Each debt is treated as a Scrum “story,” and the estimated effort and schedule to pay off each debt is estimated the same way other stories are estimated in Scrum.

 ## TDL Implementation Model
 `COMING SOON`